The Algebra of the Pseudo-Observables II: The Measurement Problem: Quantum states

-Note that the equations \eqref{eq:Autovalore_Destro} and \eqref{eq:Autovalore_Sinistro} certainly admit non-zero solutions, since they are satisfied by the projectors of the basis associated to $O$ and by its spectral coefficients, as shown by equation (10) in the first paper, of which \eqref{eq:Autovalore_Destro} and \eqref{eq:Autovalore_Sinistro} represent a generalization.
+Note that the equations \eqref{eq:Autovalore_Destro} and \eqref{eq:Autovalore_Sinistro} certainly admit nonzero solutions in the case in which $P$ is an observable, since they are satisfied by the projectors of the basis associated to $P$ and by its spectral coefficients, as shown by equation (10) in the first paper, of which \eqref{eq:Autovalore_Destro} and \eqref{eq:Autovalore_Sinistro} represent a generalization.